JoshData/python-email-validator/README.md

   be doing on all of your user inputs already!)
 * Rejecting most special-use reserved domain names.
 A new `test_environment` option is added for using `@*.test` domains.
+* New module-level attributes are added to override the default values of the keyword arguments and the special-use domains list.
 * Some fixes in the tests.

 ---